jgfranco17/torchcam/README.md

-├── .gitignore                          List of files to be ignored for Git ├── LICENSE                             Project license ├── Makefile                            Build scripts for setup and usage ├── pyproject.toml                      Definition of package build process ├── README.md                           Project overview and outline ├── requirements.txt                    Python library dependencies ├── requirements-test.txt               Testing and linting dependencies for development
+├── .gitignore                          List of files to be ignored for Git ├── LICENSE                             Project license ├── Makefile                            Build scripts for setup and usage ├── pyproject.toml                      Definition of package build process using TOML ├── README.md                           Project overview and outline ├── requirements.txt                    Python library dependencies ├── requirements-test.txt               Testing and linting dependencies for development